 Names, and details of people and organisations have been changed to maintain their privacy.
 The case studies below will will go into details of how these transformations occurred.

-We now know that while you can talk about them forever however very little changes in our brains.
-Fortunately today we have mechanisms to update these memories to take the emotional charge of them so they are far less invasive, and when they do invade they are just an ordinary memory rather than a huge outburst of anger as it was with this client.
+We now know that while you can talk about such memories forever, very little changes in our brains.
+However, we do now have mechanisms which enable us to update these memories to take the emotional charge away from them so they are far less invasive.
+When they do invade they are now just an ordinary memory rather than a huge source of anger as it was with this client.
 My tool of choice for this work is Havening – a breakthrough in the understanding of how this type of memory can be updated by our brains.

 It would be great if we could take on a new habit immediately.
-That’s not how our brains work.
-Perhaps this is a good thing, if advertisers could find a way of instantly reprogramming their audience where would we be?
+Unfortunately, that’s not how our brains work.
+Habits require a lot of repetition to become established.

 We don’t get angry about something that is not important to us.
 It’s as simple as that.

 What Tim and I did together was identify those buttons that could be pressed – each time we identified a particular trigger, such as how my client thought people should behave in a certain situation, we could put together some strategies that were helpful for them.
-After we had done this over a few sessions Tim but the idea was able to create their own strategies for the future.
+After we had done this over a few sessions Tim learned to create their own strategies for the future.
 They could spot their own triggers, and put in place new ways of thinking and behaving.
-Sure there was a twinge of anger coming up however that anger never led to tea being pushed around.
+Of course a twinge of anger came up from time to time, but that anger never led to Tim being pushed around by it.

-I equipped Tim with some basic understanding of how human brains work and we put some simple plans together to put it into action.
+I equipped Tim with some basic understanding of how human brains work, and we put some simple plans together to put it into action.

 All human brains work differently at different times of day.
-Typically between two and four hours after we wake our brains are more equipped for analytical and rational thinking.
-Typically we have a window of about two hours for this.
-If we can focus primarily on that style of thinking then we will achieve much more.
+Typically between two and four hours after we wake our brains are more equipped for analytical and rational thinking; we usually have a window of about two hours for this.
+If we can focus primarily on that style of thinking during that time then we will achieve much more.

 For both of these productive times Tim relocated to a nearby coffee shop.
 They could be reached by email or phone but it was not practical for people to just walk into their office.
-He also made sure they stopped working after about two hours.
-Even though there was always more to be done.
-(If you run a business you understand there’s always more that can be done!)
-Then deliberately Tim would put themselves back in the business engaging with people, which they loved, doing aspects of the business that fed them.
+He also made sure to stop working after about two hours, even though there was always more to be done (if you run a business you understand there’s always more that can be done)!
+Tim would then deliberately put themselves back into the business, engaging with people, which they loved, and doing aspects of the business that fed them.

-Tim is a very bright capable person.
+My client is a very bright and capable person.
 They’ve achieved a lot in their life.
-However it would be unreasonable to expect Tim to understand everything about the own brain and mind and do the work themselves.
-I was brought in to help them quickly cut through the chaos as they saw it, give them just the items to focus on so they could get on with their life.
+However it would be unreasonable to expect him to understand everything about their own brain and mind and do the work themselves.
+I was brought in to help them quickly cut through their perceived chaos and give them just the items they needed to focus on so they could get on with their life.
 It is fair to say that it is the combination of all these different aspects that gave Tim the freedom from their anger.
 It is unlikely that any one area would have been enough for them.